 Voltage Rating

 The voltage rating of a circuit breaker specifies the maximum voltage it can safely handle.
-It is crucial to select a circuit breaker with a voltage rating that matches the voltage of the electrical system in your home.
+It is crucial to select a circuit breaker with a rating that matches the voltage of your home’s electrical system.
 A breaker with an insufficient voltage rating can lead to electrical hazards and compromised protection.

 Interrupting Rating